-Parameter Description Dst.
-Protocol Allows for the selection of the protocol for the destination device.
+Parameter Description Dest Protocol Allows for the selection of the protocol for the destination device.
 Choose between RIP and OSPF .
-Src.
-Protocol Allows for the selection of the protocol for the source device.
+Src Protocol Allows for the selection of the protocol for the source device.
 Choose between RIP , OSPF, Static and Local . Туре Allows for the selection of one of six methods of calculating the metric value.
-The user may choose between All , Internal , External , ExtType1 , ExtType2 , Inter-E1 , Inter-E2 .
+The user may choose between All, Internal, External, ExtType1, ExtType2, Inter-E1, Inter-E2.
 See the table above for available metric value types for each source protocol.
-Metric Allows the entry of an OSPF interface cost.
+Metric (0-16) Allows the entry of an OSPF interface cost.
 This is analogous to a Hop Count in the RIP routing protocol.
-The user may specify a cost between 0 and 16.